Iteo/cached/packages/cached/README.md

   The minimum requirement to report a bug fix is a reproduction path.
 Write steps that should be followed to find a problem in code.
 Perfect situation is when you give full description why some code doesn't work and a solution code.

-- Add it to the README and write documentation for it

-  If your fix changed behavior of the library or requires any other extra steps from user, this should be fully described in README.

 ## Contributors